Argentina at the FIFA World Cup

 This is a record of Argentina's results at the FIFA World Cup.
-Argentina is one of the most successful teams in the tournament's history, having won three World Cups: in 1978, 1986, and 2022.
-Argentina has also been runner-up three times: in 1930, 1990 and 2014.
-In 18 World Cup tournaments, Argentina has 47 victories in 88 matches.
-The team was present in all but four of the World Cups, being behind only Brazil and Germany in number of appearances.
+Argentina is one of the most successful teams in the tournament's history, having won three World Cups.
+Argentina won its first title as a host country in 1978, defeating the Netherlands 3–1 in the final.
+In 1986, Argentina won their second World Cup title after defeating West Germany 3–2 in the final.
+In 2022, Argentina won their third World Cup, after winning a penalty shoot-out against France following a 3–3 draw in the final.
+Argentina has also been runner-up four times, in 1930, 1990, 2014, and 2026.

+In nineteen World Cup tournaments, Argentina has 54 victories in 96 matches.
+The team has been present in all but four of the World Cups, ranking behind only Brazil and Germany in total number of appearances.